• Skip to primary navigation

 1. Preheat the oven to 350°F and spray a baking sheet with cooking spray.

-Mash and season the squash
+Season and mash the squash

 1. Once the squash is cooked, remove it from the oven and let it cool until it is warm to the touch and can be handled.
 Scrape the flesh of the squash away from the skin and place it into a mixing bowl.
 Discard the skin.
+Note: you do not want to wait too long to scoop out the flesh of the squash since mashing it while it is still hot will make it smoother and more flavorful.

 Serve